 At the end of eternity

-When the Prince heard these words, the fires of passion flamed in his heart.
-He pretended to be weary, and said that he must retire to his room, but in fact, he crept out to the courtyard where the frobidden horse awaited him.
-It was the journey of a single night to return to the Kingdom of Bengal, to find the Palace, and the chamber where Princess Sana still slept.
-At her door, he heard he weeping and reciting verses.
+When the prince heard these words, the fires of passion flamed in his heart.
+He pretended to be weary, and said that he must retire to his room, but in fact, he crept out to the courtyard where the forbidden horse awaited him.
+It was the journey of a single night to return to the Kingdom of Bengal, to find the palace, and the chamber where Princess Sana still slept.
+At her door, he heard her weeping and reciting verses.
 He carefully walked over to the bed.

 “Who’s there?” she asked nervously.

 “Oh you of little wit,” said the prince fondly, “It is I, returned to carry you back to Persia and your wedding day.”